-The University Plaza project consists of two development stages – an initial building housing academic and recreational facilities and a separate building to be completed subsequently.
+The University Plaza project houses academic and recreational facilities.
 The site is located adjacent and connected to the new Dunedin Stadium at the eastern periphery of the existing Otago University campus.
-The high profile site is one of strategic importance to the University, and an opportunity to closely associate itself with a key new city amenity.
+The high profile site is one of strategic importance to the University, and an opportunity to closely associate itself with a key city amenity.

 At the heart of the project is the provision of a generous outdoor plaza - oriented to the north, and in close proximity to the recreational amenity of Logan Park and the civic amenity of the Dunedin Stadium – this plaza is viewed as a key student social space within the wider campus.

-The proposed design uses a restricted palette of high quality, durable, natural materials which are appropriate to the academic nature of the building.
-Stone, concrete, and glass are the predominant materials, and applied paint finishes are generally avoided.
+The design uses a restricted palette of high quality, durable, natural materials which are appropriate to the academic nature of the building.
+Stone, concrete, and glass are the predominant materials.
 The use of Oamaru stone is widely established throughout the university across a wide variety of building types and architectural styles, and its use here achieves a high degree of integration with the existing campus.

 In association with local architects McCoy and Wixon Architects Ltd.